soumikp/bdsi_2022/README.md

 # bdsi_2022

 Contains slides and handouts for BDSI review classes.
+I taught two introductory courses, on linear regression and probability theory.
+You can find the relevant resources linked below.

+1. Introduction to linear regression: <a href="https://rpubs.com/soumikp/bdsi2022LinRegSlides">slides</a> and <a href="https://rpubs.com/soumikp/bdsi2022LinRegHandout">handouts</a>.

+2. Introduction to probability theory: <a href="https://rpubs.com/soumikp/bdsi2022ProbSlides">slides</a> and <a href="https://rpubs.com/soumikp/bdsi2022ProbHandout">handouts</a>.

 ## Housekeeping